 The data timeliness KPI is a useful metric for measuring the data timeliness data contract between the data publisher, such as an external vendor, supplier, or a department, and the data consumer that is measuring the compliance with the data delivery contract.

 The notifications raised when the data timeliness issues are detected allow only a reactive approach.
-The data timeliness incidents are raised, forwarded to the data support team, and fixed, without reviewing the root cause of the issue.
+The data timeliness incidents are raised, forwarded to the data support team, and fixed without reviewing the root cause of the issue.
 Frequent data timeliness issues lead to a decrease in the trustfulness of the data source.

 The next dashboard shows how to calculate the data quality KPI.
 The data timeliness check that we just executed on the monitored source passed, so the data timeliness KPI is 100%.

-DQOps provides also other types of data timeliness dashboards that can help in investigating data timeliness issues.
+DQOps also provides other types of data timeliness dashboards that can help in investigating data timeliness issues.

-• Current timeliness issues show the current incidents when the data was not refreshed within an accepted time window
+- Current timeliness issues show the current incidents when the data was not refreshed within an accepted time window

-• History of timeliness issues allows us to investigate how often timeliness issues are detected.
+- The history of timeliness issues allows us to investigate how often timeliness issues are detected.

-• Table freshness – tables with the most current data dashboard shows the most up-to-date tables
+- Table freshness – tables with the most current data dashboard shows the most up-to-date tables

-• Table staleness – tables most recently loaded dashboard shows when the data was loaded
+- Table staleness – tables most recently loaded dashboard shows when the data was loaded

-• Table staleness – tables no longer loaded dashboard identifies tables that are not even refreshed and should be probably decommissioned
+- Table staleness – tables no longer loaded dashboard identifies tables that are not even refreshed and should probably be decommissioned

-• History of table freshness dashboard shows a calendar for each table, showing the delay observed for each day
+- The history of table freshness dashboard shows a calendar for each table, showing the delay observed for each day

-• Minimum, maximum, and average delay dashboard summarizes the statistics for all timeliness metrics, allowing for comparison of data timeliness between tables.
+- The minimum, maximum, and average delay dashboard summarizes the statistics for all timeliness metrics, allowing for comparison of data timeliness between tables.

 If the set of built-in data timeliness dashboards is not enough, DQOps supports creating custom data quality dashboards.